 David Severson, electrical engineering.

-Severson will be graduating with a 3.76 GPA and was recommended by Anthony Moore, academic adviser in electrical and computer engineering.
+Severson will be graduating with a 3.76 GPA and was recommended by Anthony Moore, academic advisor in electrical and computer engineering.

 “Iowa State University has given me the skills, opportunities and experiences I will need to excel throughout my engineering career,” Severson said.
 “The electrical engineering program and staff have prepared me beyond my expectations, and I’m proud to be an alumnus of this university.”